Leak Test — Check IP, DNS, WebRTC & IPv6 Leaks

 • IPv6: should not appear only after VPN turns on unless the VPN handles IPv6 intentionally and cleanly.

-• WebRTC: compare WebRTC public candidates against both your baseline IP and current VPN IP before calling it a leak.
+• WebRTC: compare public candidates against both your baseline IP and current VPN IP.
+Matching the old IP is the strongest warning sign.

 Most common leak scenarios and fixesOpen